United Soccer Coaches Honor Logan Sweet with Florida High School All-State Team Selection

 United Soccer Coaches Honor Logan Sweet with Florida High School All-State Team Selection.

-Punta Gorda, FL, April 16, 2022 --(PR.com)-- Charlotte High School Boys Soccer Program is pleased to announce Logan Sweet a Defender and 4 year varsity starter for Charlotte Tarpon Boys Soccer was one of 31 male players selected to the United Soccer Coaches Florida All-State Team.
+Port Charlotte, FL, April 22, 2022 --(PR.com)-- Charlotte Premier is pleased to announce Logan Sweet, a Charlotte Premier Competitive Boys U19 Midfielder/Captain and 4 year varsity starter for Charlotte High School, was one of 31 male players selected to the United Soccer Coaches Florida All-State Team.

 Seven players will be selected as All-Region with two players recognized as an All-American.
 This award signifies the incredible play and leadership that Logan demonstrated throughout this season.
 Logan is Charlotte's 4th Player to be recognized as a member of the United Soccer Coaches Association All-State team.